arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

 <h2><p align="center"> <b>Mutagenesis Scan</b> </p> </h2>

-<p align="justify"><b>This protocol is designed to calculate the energy contribution of amino acid residues to the energy barrier of a given reaction.
-This can be achieved by performing single-point calculations on the provided reactant and transition state structures, each with the specified residue deleted. </b></p>
+<p align="justify"><b>This protocol is designed to perform a mutagenesis scan with residues such as ALA or GLY.
+The mutated residues are optimized while keeping the rest of the system fixed, and then single-point calculations are performed on the provided reactant and transition state structures. </b></p>

-<p align="justify"> It requires a file with a list of residues to be deleted, a *prmtop file, reactant and transition state structures in the *pdb format, a CP2K input template, a list of residues to mutate and a selection of the QM region.
-The following packages are also required: VMD and CPPTRAJ (AmberTools). </p>
+<p align="justify"> It requires a file with a list of residues to be mutated, a *prmtop file, reactant and transition state structures in the *pdb format, LEaP and CP2K input templates and a selection of the QM region.
+The following packages are also required: CP2K, PyMOL, VMD, LEaP, CPPTRAJ and ParmEd (AmberTools). </p>

 ---